 An advanced TTL AiAF 9-point autofocus system permits the camera to automatically select the primary subject even when off-center.
 The focusing range is:

-Normal AF: 2-inches/5cm - infinity (W), 9.8-inches/25cm - infinity (T)
+- Normal AF: 2-inches/5cm - infinity (W), 9.8-inches/25cm - infinity (T)

 The flash range at ISO Auto is: